CS375: Software Engineering - Objects/API Summary Report (100 Points)

 Description Pre-Emerging (< 50%) Beginning (50%) Progressing (85%) Proficient (100%)

-Design Document Requirements Reference (25%) The design document is missing references to several requirements The design document incorporates most requirements The design document incporates all requirements The design document incorporates all requirements in a cross-referenced manner
+Requirements Cross-Reference (25%) The Objects/API Summary is missing references to several requirements The Objects/API Summary incorporates most requirements The Objects/API Summary incorporates all requirements The Objects/API Summary incorporates all requirements in a cross-referenced manner

 Separation of Concerns (25%) The proposed design does not isolate concerns into software components The proposed design separates requirements into a set of concerns which are mostly captured by a few loosely coupled components The proposed design separates requirements into a set of concerns which are captured by a few loosely coupled components The proposed design separates requirements into a minimal set of concerns which are captured by a few loosely coupled components